jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

     return message;
 }
 ```
 - Then, commit and push it again.
 This will trigger the pipeline change.
-Then obsere the activities on Pipeline on the AWS Console.
+Then observe the activities on Pipeline on the AWS Console.

 ![header image](img/codepipeline-status.png)